Scabies is an easily-spread skin disease caused by a very small mite.

 Apply the medicine all over your body.
-Creams may be used as a one-time treatment or they may be repeated in 1 week.
+The treatment is typically repeated in 1 week.

-For hard to treat cases, the provider may also prescribe a pill known as ivermectin as a one-time dose.
+For hard to treat cases, the provider may also prescribe a pill known as ivermectin.

-Itching may continue for 2 weeks or more after treatment begins.
-It will disappear if you follow the provider's treatment plan.
+Itching may continue for 2 weeks or more after treatment ends.
+It will most likely disappear if you follow the provider's treatment plan.

 Most cases of scabies can be cured without any long-term problems.
 A severe case with a lot of scaling or crusting may be a sign that the person has a weakened immune system.

 Intense scratching can cause a secondary skin infection, such as impetigo.

 - A person you have been in close contact with has been diagnosed with scabies.